Separation anxiety is diagnosed in around 15% of behavioural cases. When left alone, most dogs find a familiar spot and go to sleep.

 Clomicalm is a mainstream drug that was specifically created for pets to be used as part of a comprehensive behavioural management program to treat separation anxiety in dogs older than 6 months of age.
 Though I am not a fan of mainstream drugs sometime the anxiety is so acute that you need a stronger drug that will help.
 You can only get Clomicalm medication from the Vet.
 As with all medication herbal or otherwise, it is advisable to discuss this with your normal veterinarian. .

 You are responsible for providing food and shelter.
 You also have the responsibility of supplying an environment whereby the dog feels safe and secure.
 Leadership/Resource controlling plays a major part.
 Lack of consistency and over-bonding can be a cause and effect of separation anxiety.
+I often say to my clients that three most important tenets in dog behaviour and training is Consistancy, Consistancy and Consistancy.
 Though it must be said other factors may also play their part.

 Sometimes you may need to get another dog for company and comfort for your pet, especially if the symptoms are very severe.
 Sometimes you may have to re-home the dog if your lifestyle and work commitments do not allow for a happy and contented pet.